vexdev/DaLUI/README.md

 ![Example](https://raw.githubusercontent.com/vexdev/dalui/main/example.png)

 # Known Limitations
-- Currently only supports visualization, no editing (WiP).
+- Currently does not support editing (WiP).
 - Currently does not support pagination, all entities are loaded at once, may not be suitable for large datasets (WiP).
 - Firestore in datastore mode [does not currently support __kind__ queries](https://github.com/firebase/firebase-tools/issues/6903), therefore we need to query all entities and filter them in the client, this can be slow for large datasets.
+- Projections and COUNT(*) queries are not supported in datastore mode, so they will not work as expected.

 # Features
-Allows you to visualize entities and their properties in a simple and intuitive way.
+- Visualize entities and their properties.
-Also allows visualization of nested entities and properties.
+- Visualize nested entities and properties.
-Allows querying entities by full GQL queries, please note that datastore mode does not support all GQL features, so some queries may not work as expected (I.E. queries with __kind__, but I also couldn't get projections to work, nor COUNT(*)).
+- Delete entities.
+- Query entities using full GQL queries (with limitations).
+- Supports both Firestore in datastore mode and legacy datastore emulator.

 # Running
 DaLUI runs as a docker container exposing the HTTP port 8699, you can run it with the following command: